Ohio 18 and Up Sports Betting Sites

 Because Ohio does not currently permit domestic sports betting, there is no age requirement per state laws.
-But if a gambler from Ohio chooses to bet on sports via one of our featured offshore betting sites legally, they must be at least 18 years old to wager real money.
+If a gambler in Ohio chooses to bet on sports via one of our featured offshore betting sites legally, they must be at least 18 years old to wager real money.

 Is offshore online sports betting legal in Ohio?

 As with all offshore online sportsbooks recommended on this page, Ohioans that are 18 or older can legally bet real money.
-There are no sports betting laws in Ohio that prohibit the use of offshore sports betting sites.
-Because these offshore casinos are outside US jurisdiction and no state laws are on the books prohibiting their use, it is not illegal for Ohio residents to enjoy these sites.
+There are no sports betting laws in Ohio that prohibit the use of offshore sportsbook sites.
+Because these offshore books are operating outside US jurisdiction and no state laws are on the books prohibiting their use, it is not illegal for Ohio residents to enjoy these sites.